Return to top

 ingredients for air fryer jicama fries

-Prepare The Jicama: Peel the outer skin of the raw jicama with a vegetable peeler or paring knife.
-Cut jicama into thin slices.
+Prepare the Jicama: I peel the outer skin of the raw jicama using a vegetable peeler or a paring knife.
+Then I cut the jicama into thin slices.

 jicama being sliced on a cutting board

-Boil The Jicama: Bring a pot of water to boil and cook the jicama for 10 minutes until it begins to soften.
-Remove from the water and place the raw jicama paleo fries on a paper towel lined plate or baking sheet.
+Boil The Jicama: I bring a pot of water to a boil and cook the jicama for 10 minutes until it starts to soften.
+Then I remove the pieces from the water and place the jicama fries on a plate or baking sheet lined with paper towels.

 jicama slices boiling in a pot

-Season The Jicama: Toss the slices in a large bowl with the seasonings, drizzle with olive oil (or spray with nonstick spray) and then place jicama slices in a single layer in the air fryer basket or trays (if possible).
+Season the Jicama: I toss the jicama slices in a large bowl with the seasonings, drizzle them with olive oil or use a nonstick spray, and then spread the slices in a single layer in the air fryer basket or on the trays if my air fryer has them.

 jicama slices picked up with tongs

-Air Fry Jicama Fries: First, place the keto fries in the air fryer.
-Then air-fry at 390 degrees F, flipping over halfway through.
-This will make sure they get crispy and golden brown on all sides.
+Air Fry Jicama Fries: I start by placing the fries in the air fryer.
+I cook them at 390 degrees F, flipping them halfway through so they get crispy and golden brown on all sides.

 jicama fries in the air fryer